 Parks and other recreational areas provide open space as part of their function.
-Ecola Park, Elmer Feldenheimer State Natural Area, North Fork Nehalem Park, and Klootchie Creek Park together encompass over 1,300-2,500 acres of open space.
-Additional open space is being preserved through the acquisition and conservation efforts of the North Coast Land Conservancy (NCLC) and other organizations.
+Ecola Park, North Nehalem Park, Klootchie Creek Park and Black Bridge Park together encompass over 1,300 acres of open space.
+These areas are described further in the preceding section on Recreation.